olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 Hello from rank 1 of 4 total
 Hello from rank 0 of 4 total
 ```
+Note: Note: The ranks run independently so the order they return in may not be the 3,2,1,0 as see in my output.
+That's OK for this example.
+However, synchronizing tasks is one of the things that MPI programmers do have to think about when the order does matter.
+That is beyond the scope of this introduction though.

 If you had an error go back and check your code , then recompile it, and try again.
 You may also look at mpi_hello_solution.c to check your answer.